 Welcome Page 4

 What is Disability Services?

-Who We Åre Page 5
+Who We Are Page 5

 Our Philosophy Page 5

 Our Mission Page 5

 Disability Laws in Postsecondary Education

 The Rehabilitation Act Page 6

 The Americans with Disabilities Act (ADA) Page 7

 The ADA in Relation to Section 504 of the Rehabilitation Act Page 7

 Definition of a Disability Page 7

 Physical Impairment Page 8

 Mental Impairment Page 8

 Major Life Activity Page 8

 Accommodations for Disabilities

 What is an Accommodation?
 Page 9

 How is "Qualified Individual" Defined?
 Page 9

 Who Is Qualified To Receive Accommodations?
 Page 9

 What is Legitimate Documentation?
 Page 10

 What is a "Reasonable Accommodation"?
 Page 11

 Accommodations at Practicums and Internships (off- and on-campus).
 Page 12

 How are Accommodations Provided for Dual Credit Courses?
 Page 12

 What Types of Accommodations are Available?
 Page 16

 Providing Accommodations Using Universal Design for Learning (UDL) Page 16

 Guidelines for Essential Functions

 How are "essential functions" defined?
 Page 17

 Determining Essential Functions Page 19

 When Making Changes to an Existing Curriculum Page 20

 When Modifications are Requested for an Essential Requirement Page 21

 Academic vs. Non-Academic Decisions Page 22

 College's Responsibility to Assess Student Understanding Page 22

-Program Handbooks Page 23

-Program/Class Websites Page 23
+Page 23

+Program Handbooks -

-Program Application Processes Page 23
+Program/Class Websites Program Application Processes Page 23 Page 23

-riogram Application riocesses Fage 23
+Providing a Safa & Sunnartiva Environment

-Providing a Safe & Supportive Environment Dece 02
+Providing a Safe & Supportive Environment Dage 22

 Differences Between K-12 and Higher Education Page 23

-The Language of Disabilities Page 24
+The Language of Disabilities Disability Etiquette Page 24 Page 26

-Disability Etiquette Page 26